sambabhouria/unit-testing-in-node-using-jest/Readme.md

 1. collectCoverage : If this is true, collect and output coverage information.
 1. coverageThreshold: Defines a number for each item, in this code above must be above 90% to pass the test

+# Similar frameworks in Jest

+## Mocha

+Compared to Jest, it is more flexible and can be used with a wide range of libraries, It’s highly configurable and customizable to fit.
+It’s also great for NodeJS.
+However, it has no default settings and requires initial setup, It doesn’t provide snapshot testing.
+Jest has an advantage in React than Mocha

+## Jasmine

+Jasmine is the closest to natural language in the BDD style,and is the most preferred for FrontEnd testing.
+However, it is a bit complicated to write asynchronous tests,does not provide a Document Object Model (DOM).

 # Conclusion

 Unit testing is an essential practice for building reliable and maintainable Node.js applications.